-Before you can truly decide if a third-party payment processor is right for you, it helps to know exactly what they are.
+Before you can truly decide if a third-party payment processing company is right for you, it helps to know exactly what they are.
 Many businesses have their own merchant accounts with merchant services providers.
-When their clients walk through the door and make a purchase, these businesses can process a payment directly through their own account and be done.
+When their clients walk through the door and make a purchase, businesses with this type of account have the ability to accept payments directly through their own account and be done.

 However, for some businesses who are just starting out, this isn’t always the most economical method of taking payments.
 This is where a third-party payment processor comes into play.
-Instead of having your own merchant account, which often comes with setup costs, you’ll work with a third party who has their own relationship with a merchant services provider.
-An example of a third-party payment processor is Square, you are able to sign up and start accepting payments the very same day.
+Instead of having your own merchant account, which often comes with setup costs, you’ll instead work with a third party who has their own relationship with a merchant services provider, essentially serving as an intermediary.
+A well-known example of a third-party payment processing company is Square, which allows you to sign up and start accepting payments on the very same day.

 By utilizing a third-party payment processor, you’ll be bypassing the step of having your own merchant account at a bank.
-These processors allow you to use their merchant account to process all of your payments.
-Your clients’ payment information will be reviewed by the processor, along with running a variety of anti-fraud measures, before allowing completion of the transaction.
+These companies allow you to use their merchant account to process all of your payments.
+As a result, your clients’ payment information will be reviewed by the processor, along with running through a variety of anti-fraud measures, before they allow the completion of your client’s transaction.

 Do I Need a Third-Party Payment Processor?

-If you’re running an SMB, you need a way to process payments.
+If you’re running an SMB, you need a reliable way to process payments.
 Third-party payment processors can make your first foray into accepting credit cards a simple process with minimal hassle.
-Whether you’re seeking out your first merchant processor or finally understand how to make a more informed decision, you’re on your way to reduced fees and a better payment processing experience.
+Whether you’re seeking out your first merchant processor or finally understand how to make a more informed decision, you’re on your way to reduced card processing fees and all-around better payment experience.

 Fill out the form below to request a FREE savings analysis.